ethannef/Parking-Sensor-Project/README2.md

 - Camera advantage: "a single device may be used to detect occupancy for multiple designated spaces, thereby reducing the number of co[mponents]"
 - Metadata: "image data can be used to determine which particular spaces are occupied by objects, the types of objects in the spaces, and other associated metadata"

+**Advantages / Disadvantages (as stated by source):**
+- ❌ **Disadvantage of magnetometer/puck sensors (stated):** Patent explicitly lists three: (1) "cannot discern if a non-metallic object such as a cardboard box is occupying the location"; (2) "are incapable of communicating to a driver who is not physically present at that particular row of vehicles"; (3) "are unable to distinguish if a vehicle has parked poorly"
+- ✅ **Advantage of camera over magnetometer (stated):** "a single device may be used to detect occupancy for multiple designated spaces, thereby reducing the number of components"
+- ✅ **Advantage of ceiling LED indicators (stated):** "A vehicle's driver approaching a row of parking spots may thus ascertain the availability of parking spots for an entire row at a time" — communicates to drivers not yet at the space

 ---

 ### 6.5 US7893847 — Real-Time Detection via Symbol-Based Vision